msanoli2503-wq/DHCP-Juan-Manu/DOC.md

 ---

-## Step 5: Client 2 (c2) – Fixed IP via MAC
+## Step 4: Client 1 (c1) – Fixed IP via MAC

 Once again we automated this with [provision-c1.sh](https://github.com/msanoli2503-wq/DHCP-Juan-Manu/blob/main/FILES/provision-c1.sh)

-Thanks to the provision c1 requests an IP from the DHCP server through eth1 and It receives an address between 192.168.57.25 and 192.168.57.50.
+-Thanks to the provision c1 requests an IP from the DHCP server through eth1 and It receives an address between 192.168.57.25 and 192.168.57.50.

-If you want it you could check it with the  **ip** command oce more to see the results.
+-If you want it you could check it with the  **ip** command oce more to see the results.

 ---